-Decades later, eunuch group and clans of empress dowagers’ gained more and more power.
-They gradually got involved in and manipulated politics, while other governors competing over power as well.
+Decades later, the eunuch group and clans of empress dowagers’ gained more and more power.
+They gradually got involved in and manipulated politics, while other governors competing over the power as well.

 The last emperor Liu Xie had been controlled by eunuchs, and then by powerful overlords.
 After his final counterattack failed, he was forced to abdicate the throne.

 He lived the rest of his life as a successful doctor, while his empire, the Han Dynasty, officially ended.
 Read More

 After the unified Han Dynasty ended, China stepped into a period of endless wars of different coexisting regimes.